princeton-nlp/SimPO/README.md

 ## Tips for Running SimPO
 Given the various inquiries about SimPO, we provide a list of tips to help you reproduce our paper results and achieve better outcomes for running SimPO on your own tasks.

+### Environment
+We provide an [environment file](https://github.com/princeton-nlp/SimPO/blob/main/environment.yml) including the python package versions we used in our experiments.
+For optimal reproducibility, we recommend using the same package versions.
+However, please note that results may still vary due to differences in hardware configurations and CUDA versions, etc.

 ### Hyperparameter tuning
 Hyperparameter tuning is crucial for SimPO (and other preference optimization algorithms in general).
 The three main hyperparameters of SimPO to focus on are `learning_rate`, `beta`, and `gamma`.
 - `learning_rate`: It is the most critical hyperparameter for preference optimization.
 A large learning rate (e.g., 1e-5) can significantly degrade performance, causing the model to produce incoherent sentences or completely repetitive responses.
 We recommend grid searching over 3e-7, 5e-7, and 1e-6, if resources allow.